Corns are hardened skin tissues that tend to accumulate in the soles of your feet and less commonly, even on the hands.

-Being overweight too, could lead to developing a corn as the excess weight increases the pressure on the feet.
-It also affects the person’s gait, which in turn puts abnormal pressure on the soles.
+- Being overweight also affects the person’s gait, which in turn puts abnormal pressure on the soles

 Corns may or may not be painful.
 Some corns are so silent they often go untreated, which is detrimental to your feet in the long run.
-Ayurveda deems corns as a less significant disease [kshudra roga] and ascribes them to imbalance of the kapha and vatta doshas.
+Ayurveda deems corns as a less significant disease [kshudra roga] and ascribes them to imbalance of the kapha and vata doshas or body type.

 - Add a capful of vinegar to warm water and douse your feet in it for 10 minutes.
 Then scrub gently and massage with a greasy oil like castor oil or olive oil for further lubrication.
 Tie a small piece of cotton/bandage dipped in vinegar onto the corn.
 Leave it in this position for a few hours or overnight.
 Vinegar naturally sanitises dead skin tissue, making the affected area easier to clean and scrub off the dead tissue.

 - To remove a soft corn, tie a piece of orange peel or lemon peel on the affected area after you’ve done the soaking, scrubbing and oil massage ritual.

 - Roast some turmeric powder in mustard oil and apply this paste when bearably hot to the corn.
 Cover it with a bandage and keep overnight.

 - Mix one teaspoon of aloe vera gel with one half teaspoon of turmeric and apply on the corn.

 - Massage skin with medicated oils such as jatyaadi taila, kasisaadi taila and shadadhwata ghrita.

 For chronic, hardened and persistent corns, you need advanced ayurvedic treatment by an experienced ayurvedic physician.